mguryeva/api-docs/whitepapers/cyber•Chain.md

 ## Design Rationale

 The idea of a permanent web behind IPFS is beautiful in its simplicity.
-Every _piece of data_ has unique address:
+Every unique _piece of data_ has unique address:

 >

 Using this address this piece of data can be found in a global data structure called MerkleDAG [DAG] (logical representation of data storage) across peer-to-peer IPFS network using bulletproof DHT.
 Nodes are weakly incentivized for fair data exchange using BitSwap protocol.
-This link can point to to _any_ piece of data such as GIT object, BitTorent link, Bitcoin block, JSON document, picture, video, plain binary data or even a small piece of text:
+This link can point to _any_ piece of data such as GIT object, BitTorent link, Bitcoin block, JSON document, picture, video, plain binary data or even a small piece of text:

 >

 Let me explain the power of this solution for a search engine:

 _Data is unique and self-authenticated_.
 If you know this hash is a piece of data you trust, you should not care where it is came from.
-This property free search engine from rescanning work significantly reducing resources necessary for keeping index fresh.
-We call this approach _setup once index forever_.
-Workflow of conventional search index is straightforward: web crawler fetch a page, than follow up links, fetch the following pages and so on.
-After some loops web crawler is able to get virtually all links in existence.
-Information contained in webpages is mutable.
-Thus search engine should decide than and how to fetch indexed links for new versions of documents.
-As webpages are loosely structured than it should somehow filter all the noise.
-In our case we just need to check do we indexed this unique piece of data before or not.
-If we didn't we can make a decision to put it in index.
+This property free search engine from the storage of documents.

 _Direct Content Distribution_.
 Weak incentivization of the BitSwap protocol has very interesting side effect: the more popular the file => the more people store pieces of it => the faster you can get it.
 This is in contrast with conventional client-server architecture where the more people want the file => the more resources a server needs (and more expensive distribution become) => the slower you can get it.
 This property significantly reduce resource usage to _deliver_ results right to a user through distributed network.